Rock, Gem & Mineral Show Dates and Schedule for 2022-2023

-History of Quartzsite AZ| Hotels, RV Parks & Camping | Show Schedule
+History of Quartzsite AZ | Hotels, RV Parks & Camping | Show Schedule

-Where is Quartzsite, AZ?
+Where is Quartzsite, Arizona?

 Quartzsite is located in western Arizona, just 20 miles east of the Colorado River on I-10.
 It’s been a rockhound’s paradise since the 1960s.
 These days, it’s also a mecca to well over a million visitors each year, most of whom converge on this small town in a wave of RVs during the months of January and February.